-It’s fun to make French toast at home for your family.
-Generally, it’s not that hard to get it to turn out well either.
+It’s always fun to make French toast at home for your family, and it’s usually not that hard to get it to turn out well either.

-However, sometimes you might make mistakes when making it.
-For example, your French toast might turn out a bit eggy.
+However, sometimes you might make a simple mistake when making it.
+For example, it might end up a bit eggier than expected.

-Why does French toast sometimes turn out eggy?
-What can you do to prevent this from happening?
+Why does French toast sometimes turn out eggy, and what can you do to prevent it from happening again?

 1 – Make Sure You’re Following the Recipe